-Permeable pavement O and G requirements are the same as those presented for permeable pavement facilities in Appendix G (BMP No. 26).
+Permeable pavement O&M requirements are provided in Appendix G (BMP No. 26).
+Permeable pavement O&M requirements are the same as those presented for permeable pavement facilities in Appendix G (BMP No. 26).

 5.7.
 Detention BMPs

 Detention facilities provide for the temporary storage of stormwater runoff.
 Stormwater is then released through a control structure at an attenuated rate to meet flow control performance standards.
 The BMPs in this section include: